Church Live Streaming Statistics – Trends in Streaming Virtual Services for 2025

 Live streaming your church services will bring an abundance of benefits.
 The option to tune in online allows the sick and homebound to take part in services that they’d normally miss.
 Virtual services also give people the ability to praise together when social distancing is a must.

-If you are on the fence about getting started with live streaming for your church, we recommended going for it.
+If you are on the fence about getting started with live streaming for your church, we recommend going for it.

 All you have to do to start your 14-day risk-free trial is sign up today.
 No credit card is required.